Identification and estimation of mediational effects of longitudinal modified treatment policies: Model setup

 \subsection{Notation}

 Our notation largely mirrors that of \cite{diaz2021nonparametricmtp} and \cite{diaz2023efficient}.
 We consider data $X_1,\ldots, X_n$, an i.i.d. sample from a distribution $\P$.
 The data are longitudinal, with $X=(L_1, A_1, Z_1, M_1, L_2, \ldots, A_\tau, Z_\tau, \allowbreak M_\tau, L_{\tau+1})$, where the variables $A$ are the exposure of interest, $L$ are covariates, $M$ are mediators, and $Z$ are intermediate confounders.
+Under right censoring, we let $A_t$ denote a bivariate variable that includes an indicator of censoring as well as the exposure, and let the data become degenerate for any timepoint after the censoring time, adopting the methodology described in \cite{diaz2022causalcomp}.
 An intermediate confounder is a variable affected by exposure and which affects the mediator and outcome; see \cite{vanderweele2014effect}.
 We let $Y=L_{\tau+1}$ denote the outcome of interest.
-In our illustrative application, $A$ will denote intubation status, $M$ is the occurence of AKI, $Y$ is mortality/survival, and $L$ and $Z$ are covariates or lab results, either at baseline or during the hospital stay.
+In our illustrative application, $A$ will denote intubation status, $M$ is the occurrence of AKI, $Y$ is mortality/survival, and $L$ and $Z$ are covariates or lab results, either at baseline or during the hospital stay.
 As in our illustrative application, we will assume that the mediator takes values in a finite set; the supports of all other variables are unrestricted.

 For any symbol $W$, we let $\bar W_t = (W_1, \ldots, W_t)$ (past history) and $\ubar W_t = (W_t, \ldots, W_\tau)$ (future history).
 We let $\bar W = \bar W_{\tau} = \ubar W_1$, the full history.
 We also define $H_{A,t} = (\bar L_t, \bar M_{t-1}, \bar Z_{t-1}, \bar A_{t-1})$; this is the history of all variables prior to $A_t$.
 Similarly, $H_{Z,t}$ is the history of all variables prior to $Z_t$, and $H_{M,t}$ and $H_{L,t}$ are defined likewise.
 Finally, $\g_{A,t}(a_t \mid h_{A,t})$ is the probability density or probability mass function of treatment at time $t$, given the variable history $H_{A,t}=h_{A,t}$.
 Similarly, $\g_{M,t}(m_t, h_{M,t})$ gives the conditional probability mass function of the time-varying mediator.